 What happens next?

-You will receive an acknowledgement from Saint Jérôme Church of England Bilingual Schoo and a date of the Appeal Hearing and its location.
+You will receive an acknowledgement from Saint Jérôme Church of England Bilingual School and a date of the Appeal Hearing and its location.
 These may be in one letter or two.

-The appeal will usually be held at Saint Jérôme Church of England Bilingual School.
+The appeal may be held at Saint Jérôme Church of England Bilingual School, Harrow Civic Centre or at another venue.

 Appeals are timetabled and every effort is made to keep to your appointed time.
 Please be aware however that there is, occasionally, some delay if previous appeals have taken longer than expected to be heard.